-Control the intensity of modulation, or "depth" in the Modulated Delay.
-Control the intensity of while higher values give a more lush chorusing of delay repeats. • 99 -- --- ----
+Control the intension modulation, or "d the Modulated De epth" in while higher values give a more lush chorusing of the 0 99 -- -- --- ----

 Miscellaneous FX

 The MISC category provides primarily modulated and pitch-varying effects.

 Chorus

 Chorus creates a lush, full sound by combining two or more signals together where one is unaffected and the other signals vary in pitch ver+5y slightly over time.
 Chorus is commonly used to fatten up tracks and to add body to guitars without coloring the original tone.
 Chorus can also be used with discretion to thicken a vocal track.